 About Michael De Sapio

 Michael De Sapio is Senior Contributor at The Imaginative Conservative.
-A freelance writer, editor, and classical musician from Alexandria, Virginia, he attended The Catholic University of America and The Peabody Conservatory of Music.
-He writes Great Books study guides for the educational online resource SuperSummary and serves as Assistant Editor of Fanfare, the classical record review.
+A freelance writer, editor, and musician from Alexandria, Virginia, he studied Theology and Religious Studies at The Catholic University of America and Baroque violin The Peabody Conservatory of Music.
+He formerly wrote Great Books study guides for the educational online resource SuperSummary, and currently serves as Assistant Editor of Fanfare, the classical record review.
 Mr. De Sapio’s essays center on faith and the life of culture.

 St. Irenaeus & the Redemption of All Things